zowe/docs-site/docs/user-guide/install-nodejs-zos.md

     node --version
     ```

-    If Node.js is installed, the version of Node.js is displayed.
+    If Node.js is installed correctly, the version of Node.js is displayed.
 1. After you install Node.js, set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.14.4-os390-s390x`.

-To troubleshoot or read more information, see the [documentation for IBM SDK for Node.js - z/OS](https://developer.ibm.com/node/sdk/ztp/#documentation-ztp).
+To troubleshoot or install the SMP/E version of Node.js, see the [documentation for IBM SDK for Node.js - z/OS](https://www.ibm.com/support/knowledgecenter/SSTRRS_8.0.0/com.ibm.nodejs.zos.v8.doc/welcome.html).
+Remember that the software packages Perl, Ptyhon, Make, or C/C++ runtime or compiler that the Node.js documentation might mention are **NOT** needed by Zowe.